labring/sealos/README.md

 ## What is sealos

-**sealos is a cloud operating system distribution with Kubernetes as its kernel.**
+**sealos is a cloud operating system distribution based on kubernetes.**

-In the early stages, operatings systems have adopted a layered architecture, which later evolved into kernel architecture like Linux and Windows.
-With the emergence of container technologies, cloud OS will migrate to a "cloud kernel" architecture with strong cohesion in the future.

 ![](https://user-images.githubusercontent.com/8912557/173866494-379ba0dd-05af-4095-b63d-08f594581c52.png)